 Habitat Recovery Project

-A community-focused conservation movement dedicated to restoring, generating, and preserving wildlife habitats in contaminated communities, through supporting and benefiting the people who reside within them.
+Habitat Recovery Project is a community-focused conservation movement dedicated to restoring, generating, and preserving ecological habitats in existing and proposed contaminated communities, through supporting and benefiting the people and emerging grassroots initiatives that reside within them.

 Habitat Recovery Project is a registered 501c3 nonprofit